-The Progression After School Club is a widening participation initiative that is part of the Leeds Arts University’s Access Agreement, approved by the Office for Fair Access (OFFA).
+The Progression After School Club is a widening participation initiative that is part of the Leeds Arts University’s Access and Participation Plan, approved by the Office for Students (OfS).
 It provides aspiration and attainment raising opportunities for young people who are in receipt of free school meals, looked after young people (LAYP), disabled students, black or minority ethnic students or young people who live in an area of low participation in higher education.

 We ask that teachers provide information of this opportunity to their students, who possess the above criteria and who will particularly benefit from this opportunity.

 We have many current degree students who have progressed to Leeds Arts University after first taking part in the After School Club or taster days when at school.

 Participants expand their creative skills, enhance their portfolios, gain confidence and gain an insight of attending a specialist Art School.